Campus Ministry

 An Opportunity to Lead

-Every year, Campus Ministry enlists the help of a team of juniors and seniors to lead our retreat program.
+Every year, Campus Ministry enlists the help of a team of juniors and seniors to serve as Gonzaga’s Ignatian Leadership Team.
 Applications become available in the late winter and early spring of a student's sophomore and junior year and the process involves an essay, self-evaluation, two teacher evaluations, and an interview.
-Those who are selected attend an overnight training session in August, before helping to lead all of Gonzaga's retreats the following school year.
+Those who are selected attend an overnight training session in August, before helping to lead all of Gonzaga's retreats, service programs, liturgies, and community events the following school year.

 Celebrating 200 Years of Jesuit Education in the Nation's Capital